MattMcFahn/advent-of-code/README.md

 * [Pre-commit](https://pre-commit.com/) to enforce consistency
 * [Make](https://www.gnu.org/software/make/) for ease of command line tools

+If you want to try out the code but don't want to bother with the above - all you really need is `numpy` and `pandas`!
 # Setup (first use)

 Set up a poetry environment with pre-commit git hooks installed: